section-engineering-education/engineering-education/articles/concepts-and-configuration-of-stp/index.md

 We can break down the commands as shown below:

 - `switch>enable` - It is used to enter privileged mode.
-- `switch#configure terminal` - It is used to enter the global configuration mode.
+- `switch#configure terminal` - It is used to enter the management interface.
-- `switch(config)#spanning-tree vlan vlan-id root primary` - We use this to set the switch to become the root switch.
+- `switch(config)#spanning-tree vlan vlan-id root primary` - We use this to change the switch to the primary root switch.
 This command calculates the switch priority needed to make the switch root and sets it to that value.
-- `switch(config)#spanning-tree vlan vlan-id root secondary` - We use this to Change the switch's status to secondary root switch.
-This command sets the switch's priority to 28672.
+- `switch(config)#spanning-tree vlan vlan-id root secondary` - We use this to Change the switch's status to a secondary root switch.
+Thus it changes the switch's priority to 28672.
-- `switch(config)#spanning-tree vlan vlan-id priority priority` - Set the switch priority; the default is 32768, so any value lower than that will render the switch root.
-It is recommended that you use the earlier commands instead of this one.
+- `switch(config)#spanning-tree vlan vlan-id priority priority` - Sets the switch priority.
+The default is 32768, so any value lower than that will render the switch root.
+It is advisable to make use of the earlier commands instead of this one.
 - `switch(config)#end` - It is used to exit the configuration mode.

 #### Step 3 – spanning-tree mode